MustCodeAl/awesome-voice-active-discord/README.md

-# Awesome Voice Active Discord
+# Awesome Voice Active Discords
 A curated list of awesome voice active Discord communities for programmers

 ## Why does this exist